OfficeDev/office-js-docs-pr/docs/develop/grant-admin-consent-to-an-add-in.md

 # Grant or revoke administrator consent to the add-in

-The sections below show how to grant and revoke administrator consent for the permissions that you add-in needs to run.
+This article shows how to grant or revoke administrator consent for the permissions that your add-in needs to run.

 ## Grant consent